-A.A.S.
-Degree (Career) Mid-Maryland Allied Healthcare Education Consortium Carroll Community College Degree
+Mid-Maryland Allied Healthcare Education Consortium Carroll Community College Degree

-The physical therapist assistant is a skilled technical health care provider who works within a physical therapy service administered by a physical therapist.
+The physical therapist assistant is a skilled technical health care provider who works within a physical therapist assistant is a skilled technical health care provider who works within a physical therapy service administered by a physical therapist.
 With the direction and supervision of the physical therapist, the physical therapist assistant performs selected physical therapy procedures and related tasks.
 The extent to which the physical therapist assistant will participate in the following activities will be dependent upon the employment setting and individual patient, such as: functioning as a participating team member who contributes to total patient care; performing selected treatment procedures in accordance with planned programs; assisting the physical therapist in carrying out complex procedures and programs; and observing, recording, and reporting to the supervisor conditions, reactions, and responses related to assigned duties.